huisyy/latextable-lite/README.md

 ```
 ## Usage

-The single function `latextable_lite.draw_latex` returns a formatted Latex string based on the provided table.
+The single function `latextable_lite.utils.draw_latex` returns a formatted Latex string based on the provided table.
 Aside from `rows`, all arguments are optional.
 ```
 def draw_latex(rows,